andrw85/salty/README.md

 security principles for hashing: https://crackstation.net/hashing-security.htm#normalhashing

-Salty uses a key stretching algorithm call PBKDF2 with a random generated sha256 salt to reduce vulnerabilities of brute-force attacks.
+Salty uses a key stretching algorithm call PBKDF2 with a random generated salt of 63 bytes to reduce vulnerabilities of brute-force attacks.
 The ouput of this hashing function is also a sha256 key.

 ## TODOS:

-- remove dependency to Cocoon.
-Store the salt unencrypted plus the rest of the data encrypted.
-Salt must be same number of bytes as the hashing function.
-Change salt anytime user tries accessing the file with a valid password.
+- Change salt anytime user tries accessing the vault and he introduces a valid master password.

 - Continue creating the web client using egui-eframe.